kuzzleio/kuzzle-plugin-s3/README.md

 }
 ```

-Then make a PUT request to the `uploadUrl` with the file content in the body.
+Then send a PUT request to the `uploadUrl` URL with the body set to the file's content.

-Finaly you have to validate the uploaded file otherwise the plugin will automaticaly remove it after a configurable TTL:
+Finally, validate the uploaded file.
+If not validated in a timely manner (the TTL is configurable), the uploaded file is automatically removed.

 ```javascript
 // Kuzzle request